soscarlos/pejo/README.md

 <img src="frontend/src/img/logo.png" alt="PeJo logo" height="100">

 ### A web application that helps you keep your pet healthy and happy!
+(In Development)

 This is a web application thought for users that have pets and need an intelligent software solution to manage the different responsibilities related to having a pet.

-The main components of the application are:
+Main components of the application are:

-- Reminder:
+- Reminder (MVP):
   - It contains a calendar type of functionality in which the owner can enter different appointments and reminders regarding the pet (vaccination schedules, deworming, health checks and so on).

+(Nice to have additional functionalities)
 - Tips:
   - Contains some recommendations regarding:
     - Pet care